ypocritique/CS50-Auctions/README.md

 #### Users who are signed in should be able to add comments to the listing page.
 The listing page should display all comments that have been made on the listing.

 ## Watchlist:
-#### Users who are signed in should be able to visit a Watchlist page, which should display all of the listings that a user has added to their watchlist.Clicking on any of those listings should take the user to that listing’s page.
+#### Users who are signed in should be able to visit a Watchlist page, which should display all of the listings that a user has added to their watchlist.
+Clicking on any of those listings should take the user to that listing’s page.
 ## Categories:
 #### Users should be able to visit a page that displays a list of all listing categories.
 Clicking on the name of any category should take the user to a page that displays all of the active listings in that category.
 ## Django Admin Interface: